 Drama students will train towards a professional teaching qualification, achieving Qualified Teacher Status.
 The course requires a study of academic literature and completion of professional assignments, alongside two school based placements.
-The course is designed so that trainee teachers demonstrate they have met the standards for Qualified Teacher Status.
+The course is designed in line with the ITT Core Content Framework with focus on Behaviour Management, Pedagogy, Curriculum, Assessment and Professional Behaviours.
+By the end of the course trainee teachers must meet the Teachers Standards in full.

 Training to be a Drama teacher you will work with a team of experienced and inspirational teachers, who are prepared to share their knowledge with you.
 You will develop classroom skills, plan and deliver lessons across KS3, GCSE.
 You will be guided to improve your practice at every step.
 You will be able to get involved in the extracurricular activities of the Drama departments and see your students in new light.